basset10/pi_video_looper/README.md

 # pi_video_looper
-A fork of Adafruit's Pi Video Looper for personal use. https://github.com/adafruit/pi_video_looper
+A fork of Adafruit's pi_video_looper for personal use. https://github.com/adafruit/pi_video_looper

 Currently only the __Legacy__ version of Raspberry Pi OS Lite is supported.